korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_11_Collections/README.md

 If you feel you need more experience working with Comparable or enums, then this is a good opportunity to do it.
-If you just want to concentrate on the set operations part of the challenge, you can skip this setup lecture.
+If you just want to concentrate on the set operations part of the challenge, you can skip this setup section.

 You'll want to create a class that represents a **Task**.
 It should have: